CuriousEmmanuel/login-form/README.md

 # login-form
-HTML, CSS AND JAVA SCRIPT
+## This is a simple sample of a login form using HTML, CSS AND JAVA SCRIPT